-Increase the number and percentage of employed persons in assisted families.
+1. Increase the number and percentage of employed persons in assisted families.

 The primary focus of the Family Self-Sufficiency (FSS) Program during this reporting period, while continuing to emphasize the holistic development of all family members, is to increase the number and percentage of employed persons in assisted families - both within the core FSS Program and larger HCV program.
-The FSS program produced its second OHCD sponsored Job Fair which was a success and at its conclusion immediately began to plan another.
-The job fair will have a focus on summer jobs and internship opportunities for youth.
+The FSS program produced its third OHCD sponsored Job Fair which was a success and at its conclusion immediately began to plan another.
+The job fair focused on summer jobs and internship opportunities for youth.
 Interim classes in job preparedness such as resume writing and critique, interviewing and classes in entrepreneurship bring this focus full circle.
+For calendar year 2016 there were 68 Family Self-Sufficiency participants.

-2. Provide or attract supportive services to improve assistance recipients' employability.
+Provide or attract supportive services to improve assistance recipients' employability.

-The FSS Program will continue to seek during CY2016 to expand and strengthen its base of community partners, and strengthen client participation in the formalized program of foundation activities required for client success, while continuing the pilot expansion to the HCV program as a whole.
-At mentioned previously OHCD partnered with PWC DSS and a local nonprofit for a grant that focused on assisting TANF families in becoming employable.
+The FSS Program will continue to seek during CY2017 to expand and strengthen its base of community partners, and strengthen client participation in the formalized program of foundation activities required for client success, while continuing the pilot expansion to the HCV program as a whole.
 We continue to work with other organizations that offer GED training, resume writing, interviewing techniques as well as other services.
 OHCD has partnered with non-profits and SunTrust Bank to provide a Financial Empowerment Symposium to increase financial awareness as well as empower families to increase their living standard and employability by providing resources for credit review, analysis and financial counseling.
-Additional FSS program planning during this reporting period will include Prince William County's FSS program partnering with the District of Columbia, Maryland and Virginia are regional FSS Roundtable for a regional Job Fair during the next fiscal year.
+Additional FSS program planning during this reporting period will include Prince William County's FSS program partnering with the District of Columbia, Maryland and Virginia area regional FSS Roundtable for a regional Job Fair during the next fiscal year.
 Finally, planning will begin for the FSS program to produce its Education Symposium, featuring a book fair, which will occur during the next reporting period.
 The goal of the Education Symposium, in planned

-B.3 partnership with area and state educational institutions and related organizations, to increase the educational achievement levels of assistance
+- B.3 partnership with area and state educational institutions and related organizations, to increase the educational achievement levels of assistance.
 An additional focus for this symposium will be to increase language and math literacy skills within the family.
-Families are mobilized as the result of higher education achievement levels, including increased language and math literacy, to not only become more readily employed, but also increase employment wages and opportunities in the short and long term.

-Provide or attract supportive services to increase independence for the elderly or families with disabilities.
+Families are mobilized as the result of higher education achievement levels, including increased language and math literacy, to not only become more readily employed, but also increase employment wages and opportunities in the short and long term. - Provide or attract supportive services to increase independence for the elderly or families with disabilities.